Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: Datasets and Measures

 \subsubsection{\textsc{Grievance}}

-is a psycholinguistic dictionary that can be used to automatically understand language use in the context of grievance-fueled violence threat assessment~\cite{van2021grievance}.
-We use it because a study about militant right-wing extremism~\cite{stankov2021social} suggests that a critical ingredient of a militant extremist mindset distinguishing it from social conservatism is grudge, which it can detect.
-We include \textsc{Grievance} dictionary even though it is a content-based measurement due to its ability to extract violence and threat-specific words.
+is a psycholinguistic dictionary to capture language use in the context of grievance-fueled violence threat assessment~\cite{van2021grievance}.
+Grudge has been shown as the critical ingredient that distinguishes militant extremist mindset from social conservatism~\cite{stankov2021social}; grudge (alongside confusion) is also one of the ingredients of misinformation consumption~\cite{booth2024conspiracy}.
+We include \textsc{Grievance} dictionary due to its ability to extract violence and threat-specific words.